-Drone Scanning is Getting More and More Popular All the Time
+Drone Scanning is Getting More & More Popular

-Some existing drone scanning use cases you may be aware of include 3D modelling of buildings, farm surveying through color analysis of fields, and aerial cell tower inspections.
-These applications are growing in popularity and make sense for companies as they help save money, improve safety and provide high quality results.
+Some existing drone scanning use cases you may be aware of include 3D modeling of buildings, farm surveying through color analysis of fields, and aerial cell tower inspections.
+These applications are growing in popularity and make sense for companies as they help save money, improve safety, and provide high-quality results.

-In the case of farm surveying, drone scanning provides farmers with information that’s otherwise unavailable to them.
-They can use drone scanning to detect fungi and parasites, assess field drainage and calculate acceptable rates of crop loss during harvest.
-These practices are essential for any farm hoping to reach smart farming standards.
+In the case of farm surveying, drone scanning provides farmers with information that is otherwise unavailable to them.
+They can use drone scanning to detect fungi and parasites, assess field drainage, and calculate acceptable rates of crop loss during harvest.
+These practices are essential for any firm hoping to reach smart farming standards.

-3D modelling of buildings has many applications.
-It can be used to track progress on large scale infrastructure projects or to plan home remodelling projects.
-Overall, the applications of drone scanning are cost-effective and can gather data in a variety of ways.
+The use of drone scanning in the 3D modeling of buildings has many applications for different businesses and industries as well.
+It can be used to track progress on large scale infrastructure projects or to plan home remodeling projects.
+Overall, the applications of drone scanning are cost-effective and can gather data efficiently in a variety of ways.

 Drone Scanning Makes Perfect Sense for Businesses

-On top of a wide variety of use cases, drone scanning is also a cost effective way to gather images and data.
-This makes it perfect for businesses that need to quickly share information to decision makers and planners from remote locations.
+On top of a wide variety of use cases, drone scanning is also a cost-effective way to gather images and data.
+This makes it perfect for businesses that need to quickly share information with decision-makers and planners from remote locations.
 With the possibility to leverage real-time visibility, decisions can be made and implemented in a very short amount of time.
 In this sense, drones make the business world smaller and more manageable.

 And manned drone operations are just the beginning of what’s possible for businesses.
-With the ever-improving development of autonomous drones, businesses will soon be able to deploy their drones to scan and photograph data on a routine basis.
+With the ever-improving development of autonomous drones, businesses will be able to deploy their drones to scan and photograph data on a routine basis soon.
 The potential for automated data gathering in real-world situations presents a huge potential for companies to streamline their data gathering activities.

 Companies all over the world still rely on manual data entry and typing to gather data in their everyday processes.
-Human typing and data entry have inherent problems as forms of data collection.
+Human typing and data entry has inherent problems as forms of data collection.
 Most importantly, it’s almost impossible for any individual to have 100% accuracy during these processes.
-Typing mistakes can occur at any point and can have multiple causes such as distraction, fatigue and stress.
+Typing mistakes can occur at any point and can have multiple causes such as distraction, fatigue, and stress.

-With autonomous and real-time drone scanning, companies will be able to gather data with a much higher accuracy than before.
-This improved data accuracy will have a number of benefits for companies and will help to avoid unnecessary loss and time waste during daily processes.
-This is part of the reason that Price Waterhouse Cooper expects drones to save businesses $127 billion in the next few years.
+With autonomous real-time drone scanning, companies are able to gather data with much higher accuracy than before, especially due to the use of mobile scanning with optical character recognition (OCR) technology.
+This improved data accuracy has a number of benefits and helps to avoid unnecessary loss and time waste during daily processes.
+This is part of the reason that Price Waterhouse Cooper expects drones to save businesses $127 billion within the next few years.

-Drone Scanning is Already Being Used to Read Text and Codes
+Drone Scanning is Already Being Used to Read Text & Codes

-At Anyline, we specialize in developing mobile text recognition solutions.
-We provide mobile OCR technology to companies that want to scan license plates, passports, serial numbers and more with their smartphones.
-You can combine our mobile text recognition technology with your drone to create the perfect mobile scanner.
-And there are a number of companies that are already tackling warehouse management use cases with drone scanning.
+At Anyline, we specialize in developing mobile scanning solutions for a variety of industries.
+We provide technology to companies that want to scan barcodes, license plates, passports, serial numbers, and more use cases with their smartphones.
+You can combine the Anyline SDK with your drone to create the perfect mobile scanner.
+And there are a number of companies that are already optimizing their warehouse inventory management with drone scanning.

-Eyesee is one company that’s developed a drone to scan packet information in warehouses.
-As you can see, drones can quickly travel between packets and gather their information in an instant.
+Eyesee is one company that has developed a drone to scan package information in warehouses.
+As you can see, drones can quickly travel between different packages and gather the data on their respective labels by scanning their barcodes.
 The same type of scanning is possible with Anyline for all of the following use cases:

 - License Plate Scanning